 What SCTCC programs are eligible for the scholarship?
 Biology AS Degree, Engineering

 Could I transfer to a 4-year college to complete a Biology bachelor’s degree program?
 Yes.
 To remain eligible for the STEM ACCESS Scholarship you must complete your bachelor’s degree in a Biology field at SCSU.
-Biology degree options at SCSU include: Ecology and Field Biology, Biomedical Science, Biotechnology, Life Science Education, Biology (Bachelor of Elective Studies).
+Biology degree options at SCSU include: Ecology and Field Biology, Biomedical Science, Biotechnology, Life Science Education, Biology (Bachelor of Elective Studies), LAS Engineering Broad Field.

 Do all the credits transfer?
 Yes.
 SCTCC’s Biology AS and Engineering Broad Field AS Degree are designed to transfer entirely to any one of seven universities within the Minnesota State System.

 Do I have to transfer to complete a bachelor’s degree in order to be eligible for the scholarship?
 No, you don’t have to transfer.

 How do I find out if I’m eligible for the scholarship?
 Review the eligibility requirements below.

 Who do I contact if I have questions?
 Jennifer Evens.
 Jennifer's contact information is below.

 What should I do next if I’m interested in applying for this scholarship?
 Review the application information below and follow the steps.